Wolverine971/9takes/src/blog/people/musicians/Grimes.md

 ## The Shadow Side of Enthusiasm

-While Type 7s are known for their positive outlook and infectious energy, they can also be prone to impulsiveness, boredom, and a tendency to avoid unpleasant emotions.
-We see glimpses of this shadow side in some of Grimes' controversies.
+While Type 7 individuals are known for their positive outlook and boundless energy, they can be susceptible to impulsiveness, boredom, and an inclination to evade unpleasant emotions.
+Grimes' controversies have provided glimpses of this shadow side:

 - Her past relationships with <a href="/blog/famous-enneagram-types/Elon-Musk">Elon Musk</a> have been characterized by public displays of affection and impulsiveness.
 - Some of her artistic expressions have been criticized for being provocative and lacking depth.